Gloucestershire Militia: Crimean War and after

 Although often referred to as brigades, the sub-districts were purely administrative organisations, but as a continuation of the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned Regular and Militia units to places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
 Both Gloucestershire militia regiments were assigned to 1st Brigade of 3rd Division, V Corps.
 The division would have mustered at Gloucester in time of war, and did actually undertake collective training at Minchinhampton Common in 1876 during the international crisis that led to the Russo-Turkish War; the Militia Reserve were also called out during this crisis.
-By 1880 the South Regiment had moved its headquarters to the brigade depot at Horfield Barracks, Bristol, but the North Regiment resisted the move and remained at Cirencester, where Cecily Hill Barracks had been built for it in 1854–6.Cripps, pp. 157, 160–1.
+By 1880 the South Regiment had moved its headquarters to the brigade depot at Horfield Barracks, Bristol, but the North Regiment resisted the move and remained at Cirencester, where Cecily Hill Barracks had been built for it in 1854–6.

 Gloucestershire Regiment

 The Childers Reforms of 1881 took Cardwell's reforms further, with the linked Regular regiments becoming two-battalion regiments and their linked militia formally joining as sequentially numbered battalions.
-The 28th and 61st Foot became the Gloucestershire Regiment ('The Glosters') and the South and North militia regiments became its 3rd and 4th Battalions on 1 July 1881.Grierson, pp. 33, 84–5, 113.
+The 28th and 61st Foot became the Gloucestershire Regiment ('The Glosters') and the South and North militia regiments became its 3rd and 4th Battalions on 1 July 1881.
 All recruits, whether Regular or Militia, underwent training at the regimental depot before being posted to their battalions.
 Militia battalions now had a large cadre of permanent staff (about 30).
 Around a third of the recruits and many young officers went on to join the Regular Army.
-The Militia Reserve, formed in 1868, consisted of present and former militiamen who undertook to serve overseas in case of war.Dunlop, pp. 42–52.
+The Militia Reserve, formed in 1868, consisted of present and former militiamen who undertook to serve overseas in case of war.

 Second Boer War

 When the Second Boer War drew away most of the Regular Army, the Militia were called out for home defence and to garrison certain overseas stations.
 The 4th Gloucesters was embodied on 11 January 1900, followed by the 3rd Gloucesters on 15 May.
 The 4th Battalion was sent to guard Boer prisoners of war on Saint Helena, for which it was awarded the unique Battle Honour St Helena 1900–01.
 The 3rd Battalion remained in the UK, though it did supply 124 volunteers to the 4th Bn for service in St Helena.
-The 3rd Bn was disembodied on 13 July 1901 and the 4th on 27 July.Spiers, Army and Society, p.
-239.
+The 3rd Bn was disembodied on 13 July 1901 and the 4th on 27 July.